English church worker is fired and goes into a coin-intensive business

 ![]() 10.
 Cash register

-The coins are British copper pennies and halfpennies (with the ship on it).
+The coins are British copper pennies and halfpennies which have a ship on them.

 ![]() 12.
 Emma and the tray